-Lemma 2 shows that when the weights of the flows in the system are similiar (within a constant factor), DRR has
+Lemma 2 shows that when the weights of the flows in the system are similar (within a constant factor), DRR has the

 Fair Round Robin (FRR), our proposed scheduler, extends DRR such that the three quality of service properties hold for any weight distribution, while maintaining an O(1) complexity.
 The basic idea is as follows.
 FRR groups flows with similar weights into classes and uses a variation of DRR to schedule packets within each class.
 As shown in Lemma 2, DRR can achieve good QoS properties for flows in each class.
 Thus, the challenge is to isolate the classes so that flows in different classes, which are flows with significantly different weights, do not affect each other too much.
 FRR uses a timestamp based scheduler to isolate the classes.
-As a result, FRR schedules packets in two levels, a timestamp based inter-class scheduling and a DRR based intra-class scheduling.
+As a result, FRR schedules packets in two levels, a timestamp based interclass scheduling and a DRR based intra-class scheduling.
 Since multiple flows are grouped in each class, the weight assigned to a class may change dynamically to reflect the number of active flows in the class.
 Traditional timestamp based approaches either cannot be directly applied or do not support provable QoS properties when weights of flows can change dynamically.
 A new timestamp based scheduler is developed to closely approximate GPS with dynamically changing weights.

-4. FRR: A FAIR ROUND ROBIN SCHED-ULER
+IV.
+FRR: A FAIR ROUND ROBIN SCHEDULER

 In this section, we will describe FRR, a proportional and worst-case fair round robin scheduler.
 Like the stratified round robin scheme [11], FRR groups flows into a number of classes with each class containing flows with similar weights.
-For $k \ge 1$ , class $F_k$ is defined as where C is a constant.
+For $k \ge 1$, class F_k is defined as where C is a constant.
 Let r be the smallest unit of bandwidth that can be allocated to a flow.
-The number of classes is $n = \lceil log_C(\frac{R}{r}) \rceil$ .
-Consider an example where R = 1Tbps, r = 1kbps, C = 8. $n = \lceil log_8(10^9) \rceil = 10$ .
+The number of classes is $n = \lceil log_C(\frac{R}{r}) \rceil$.
+Consider an example where R = 1Tbps, r = 1kbps, C = 8. $n = \lceil log_8(10^9) \rceil = 10$.
 Thus, only 10 classes are needed for this case.
-When C = 2, $n = \lceil log_2(10^9) \rceil = 30$ .
+When C = 2, $n = \lceil log_2(10^9) \rceil = 30$.
 These examples show that the number of classes to be maintained is small in practical cases.
 In the rest of this paper, we will assume that the number of classes, n, is a small constant.
+Notice that n is related only to R, r, and C and is independent of N. Thus, even in theory, n is an O(1)constant with respect to N, the number of flows in system.

-$$F_k = \{ f_i : \frac{1}{C^k} \le w_i < \frac{1}{C^{k-1}} \},\$$

-FRR has two scheduling components, an intra-class scheduling that determines the order of the packets within each class and the weight of the class, and an inter-class scheduling that determines the class, and thus, the packet within the class, to be transmitted over the link.
+$$F_k = \{ f_i : \frac{1}{C^k} \le w_i < \frac{1}{C^{k-1}} \},\$$ class and the weight of the class, and an inter-class scheduling that determines the class, and thus, the packet within the class, to be transmitted over the link.
 Next, we will describe these two components.